aelkz/ocp-arekkusu.io/README.md

 Test: `ping apiserver-kube-service-catalog.apps.arekkusu.io`<br>
 Test: `ping myapp-demo-internal.192.168.50.10.nip.io`<br>

 All hostnames must be pingable.
-You can also use `dig` command.
+You can also use `dig` command (change the hostnames accordingly to your environment).

 ### 4.3 Final test: access custom addresses from another computer inside LAN.

-From the same WiFi network, test if another computer can access the custom address tested previously.
+From the same WiFi network, test if another computer can access the addresses tested previously.
 Get into a laptop computer or another Desktop PC and execute the following commands:

 Test: `ping grafana-openshift-monitoring.apps.arekkusu.io`<br>
 Test: `ping apiserver-kube-service-catalog.apps.arekkusu.io`<br>
 Test: `ping myapp-demo.apps.arekkusu.io`<br>

 Voilá!
-If you have reached this point, you're ready to go!<br>
+If you have reached this point, you're ready to go! :sunglasses:<br>
-Thank you and if you want to contribute don't hesitate.
+Thank you and if you want to contribute don't hesitate. :satisfied: